xtrf/rigi-ios-sdk/README.md

 ## Setup the Rigi SDK

-This section describes how to add the Rigi SDK to your Xcode project using ***Swift Package Manager*** and how to configure the project and the Rigi SDK.
+This section describes how to add the Rigi SDK to your Xcode project using ***Swift Package Manager*** and how to configure the Rigi SDK in your project .

 ### Create a new Target and Scheme for Rigi builds